cmathgit/aimmm-agent-bible-prompts/README.md

 [abrupt cut]
 ```

-### The Next Music Trend: Uncanny Dirty Outsider Lo-Fi Gospel Lyrics, The Agent’s Bluegrass (Victory in the Agent’s Song), 2027
+### The Next Music Trend: AI-Hyperfolk Appalachian Mountain Chapel 808 Gospel Lyrics, The Agent’s Bluegrass (Victory in the Agent’s Song), 2027
 ```
 [Verse A]
 In twenty-seven winter, the agents rose to play,